TSB bank returns to UK high street and ups the competition

 TSB will benefit from having an established branch network and infrastructure.
 It will have 631 branches and 4.5 million customers and its relaunch will also be backed by a 30 million pounds marketing push from Lloyds.

-Lloyds, Britain's biggest retail bank, was ordered to sell the TSB branches by the European Commission as a condition of a 20.5 billion pounds ($32 billion) government bailout.
+Lloyds, Britain's biggest retail bank, was ordered to sell the TSB branches by the European Commission as a condition of a 20.5 billion pounds government bailout.

 Henderson said TSB can differentiate itself through its products, strategy, marketing and brand.